esmale/devise-tailwinded/README.md

     $ gem install devise-tailwinded

+You will also need to have Tailwind CSS installed and set up in your application for this gem to have the desired effect.

 ## Contributing

 Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.